Track mileage automatically

 Quarterly rate updates

-The AFRs fall under quarterly revisions, where HMRC assesses and considers changes in fuel and electricity costs.
+The AFRs and AERs fall under quarterly revisions, where HMRC assesses and considers changes in fuel and electricity costs.
 The updates are announced four times a year on the following dates:

 - 1 March